um-pdavila/acs_docs/docs/services/1-access.rst

 Download an X Window System server
 ----------------------------------

--  For Windows, Xming with the default installation options : http://sourceforge.net/projects/xming/files/latest/download
+-  For Windows, VcXsrv with the default installation options : https://sourceforge.net/projects/vcxsrv/
 -  For Mac, XQuartz (OSX 10.8+) : http://www.xquartz.org/

 _OS X versions 10.5 through 10.7 include X11 and do not require XQuartz._